-During our extended stay at home, we beat boredom by coming up with great ways to experience multiple cultures and see the world without leaving the comfort of our home.
+We expanded our adventures in learning outside of the normal routine by coming up with great ways to experience multiple cultures and see the world without leaving the comfort of our home.
 Get ready to travel around the world with these fun activities for everyone.

 Each country offers unique foods, traditions, and music that we enjoy incorporating into each country we “visit.”
 While there are still many countries left on our list of places to explore during our staycation at home, here are a few of our favorites thus far.

-Preparing For Your Travel Around The World At Home
+Preparing For Your Travel Around The World Adventures In Learning

 Go in with the expectation of only visiting two or three countries a week is ideal because it is easy to dedicate a whole week or more to each country.